-- 2. A PIP is required for importation of plants, plant parts and plants products.
-These include fresh, dried, frozen fruits, vegetables and aromatic herbs, timber, wooden, rattan, bamboo articles, pulses, selected cereals, animal feeds, cotton, furniture, planting materials (seeds, cuttings, young plants), fresh cut flowers, and selected plant based fertilizers, bio-fertilizers and second-hand agricultural machinery. - 3.
-The system applies to goods originating in and coming from all countries. - 4.
+2. A PIP is required for importation of plants, plant parts and plants products.
+These include fresh, dried, frozen fruits, vegetables and aromatic herbs, timber, wooden, rattan, bamboo articles, pulses, selected cereals, animal feeds, cotton, furniture, planting materials (seeds, cuttings, young plants), fresh cut flowers, and selected plant-based fertilizers, bio-fertilizers and second-hand agricultural machinery.

+- 3. The system applies to goods originating in and coming from all countries. - 4.
 PIP is delivered for phytosanitary reasons. - 5.
 Plant Protection Act 2006.

-- 6. N/A. - 7.
-Where there is no quantitative limit on importation of a product or on imports from a particular country: - (a) Application for PIP is made sufficient time in advance to allow the importer to transmit the Plant Import Permit to the exporter to ensure compliance with the import phytosanitary requirements of the NPPO of Mauritius.
+- 7.(a) Application for PIP is made sufficient time in advance to allow the importer to transmit the Plant Import Permit to the exporter to ensure compliance with the import phytosanitary requirements of the NPPO of Mauritius.
 In case of inadvertency, permit may be delivered within shorter time limits.
 No Goods are allowed without a PIP. - (b) Yes, a Fast Track System exist at NPPO and upon request by importer and with proper justification an application is processed provided all relevant documents are submitted.
-Minimum time for processing application: 5 working days.
+Minimum time for processing application: five working days.
 For regular permit and may be extended for new and high-risk products.
 Imports are allowed immediately upon granting of permits. - (c) No. - (d) For most products mentioned under Number 2 above permit is delivered by NPPO.
 In the case of animal feed (containing plant materials) and fodder the clearance of the Veterinary Services is also required.
-A biosecurity Technical Committee is set up to review issues where other agencies are involved.
-For other commodities recommendation from other Agencies may be required such as NAPRO for tea products, Division of Veterinary Services for animal feed (containing plant materials) and fodder and the Agricultural Marketing Board for controlled products like potatoes, onions and garlic. - 8.
-Imports permits are only refused in case commodity to be imported represent phytosanitary threats to the country following a pest risk assessment being conducted.
+A Biosecurity Technical Committee is set up to review issues where other agencies are involved.
+For other commodities recommendations from other Agencies may be required such as NAPRO for tea products, Division of Veterinary Services for animal feed (containing plant materials) and fodder and the Agricultural Marketing Board for controlled products like potatoes, onions and garlic.

+8. Imports permits are only refused in case commodity to be imported represent phytosanitary threats to the country following a pest risk assessment being conducted.